VJmix/JSTest/README.md

- # Some basic Computer Science problems in JavaScript
+ # Basic Computer Science problems
- A code for solving some problems in JS
+ A code for solving some problems in JavaScript